Vuxoni/Core-Configuration-Docs/_hardware/04-CompatibilityCharts/04-Networking/01-Wireless.md

   <img width="650" height="200" src="../../../../assets/Headers/Header-Wireless.png">
 </p>

-{: .warning }
+{: .internalnote }
 This sections is currently a work in progress, and information here may be incorrect.
+The intended layout is: Recommended Wi-Fi chipsets known to work extremely well, Various Brands and associated known working Wi-Fi chipsets, finally the Unsupported Wi-Fi chipsets section, which is used to keep track with community support.

 # Recommended Wireless Devices